-- " --encourage and assist the development of inter-regional reliability arrangements among Regional Orga izations or their members; - --exchange information with respect to planning and operating matters relating to the reliability and adequacy of bulk power supply; - --review periodically regional and interregional activities on reliability and adequacy; - --provide independent reviews of interregional matters referred to it by a Regional Organization; and - --provide information, where appropriate, to the Federal Power Commission and to other Federal agencies with respect to matters considered by the Council."
+- - --exchange information with respect to planning and operating matters relating to the reliability and adequacy of bulk power supply; - --review periodically regional and interregional activities on reliability and adequacy; - --provide independent reviews of interregional matters referred to it by a Regional Organization; and - --provide information, where appropriate, to the Federal Power Commission and to other Federal agencies with respect to matters considered by the Council."

-NERC evaluates which ther existing and planned transmission facilities are adequate to provide reliable service and to support generation-deficient areas during emergencies.
+NERC evaluates whether existing and planned transmission facilities are adequate to provide reliable service and to support generation-deficient areas during emergencies.
 According to NERC many lines are built because they are essential for maintaining the integrity of the network, and if this were not so, the existing network would not have its present reliability and flexibility.